 Whining is a tone of voice somewhere between crying and talking.
-And it’s definitely not pleasant to the ears.
+And it’s not pleasant to the ears.

-In fact, feeling peeved by your toddler’s moaning is very common!
+Feeling peeved by your toddler’s moaning is very common!

 It’s not uncommon for toddlers to whine.
 There can be many reasons behind it.